 - Food must be grown in healthy soil.
 While whole, unadulterated food is paramount for good health, it’s critical that this plant and animal food be raised on healthy soil.
 This means choosing organically grown foods, since most conventional foods are harvested from soil that is highly deficient in trace minerals, mycorrhizal fungi, and other factors critical for health.

 - The effects of malnutrition are passed on.
 In the 1930s, Drs.
 Weston Price and Francis Pottenger, Jr., showed irrefutably that malnutrition not only damages the health of an individual, but its effects are passed on to any child the individual may have in the future.
 While classic genetics scoffed at this idea for decades, the new science of epigenetics has roundly confirmed the reality of “inherited malnutrition.”

 - Dietary supplements must also be made from food.
 Thanks to food processing and poor soils, most Americans would benefit greatly from supplementing their diet with some concentrated nutrition.
 But just as the food we eat must be whole, so must be the supplements we take.
 Only vitamins as found in food—whole and intact—can truly nourish the body.
 Synthetic and isolated vitamin fractions, and antioxidants, are not nutrients.

-SRP’s editorial staff is not only trained in these essential principles, they have a collective experience of applying Dr. Lee’s philosophy that spans more than 75 years.
-We select our books, resources, and other tools based on this real-life know how.
+SRP’s editorial staff is not only trained in these essential principles, we have a collective experience of applying Dr. Lee’s philosophy that spans more than 80 years.
+We select our authors, books, media, and other resources based on this real-life know how.